okuvshynov/cubestat/README.md

 ## Usage

 ```
-% cubestat [-h] [--refresh_ms REFRESH_MS] [--buffer_size BUFFER_SIZE] [--cpu {all,by_cluster,by_core}]
+cubestat [-h] [--refresh_ms REFRESH_MS]
+                [--buffer_size BUFFER_SIZE]
+                [--cpu {all,by_cluster,by_core}]
-                [--gpu {collapsed,load_only,load_and_vram}] [--color {red,green,blue,pink,mixed}]
+                [--gpu {collapsed,load_only,load_and_vram}]
-                [--percentages {hidden,last}] [--disk] [--swap] [--network] [--no-disk] [--no-swap] [--no-network]
+                [--power {combined,all,off}]
+                [--color {red,green,blue,pink,olive,navy,blue_dark,purple,mixed,dark}]
+                [--view {off,one,all}] [--disk {show,hide}]
+                [--swap {show,hide}] [--network {show,hide}]

 options:
   -h, --help            show this help message and exit
   --refresh_ms REFRESH_MS, -i REFRESH_MS
                         Update frequency, milliseconds
   --buffer_size BUFFER_SIZE
                         How many datapoints to store.
-Having it larger than screen width is a good idea as terminal window
+Having it larger
+                        than screen width is a good idea as terminal
-                        can be resized
+                        window can be resized
   --cpu {all,by_cluster,by_core}
-                        CPU mode - showing all cores, only cumulative by cluster or both.
+                        CPU mode - showing all cores, only cumulative by
+                        cluster or both.
 Can be toggled by pressing c.
   --gpu {collapsed,load_only,load_and_vram}
-                        GPU mode - hidden, showing all GPUs load, or showing load and vram usage.
+                        GPU mode - hidden, showing all GPUs load, or
+                        showing load and vram usage.
+Can be toggled by
+                        pressing g.
+  --power {combined,all,off}
+                        Power mode - off, showing breakdown CPU/GPU/ANE
+                        load, or showing combined usage.
+Can be toggled
+                        by pressing p.
+  --color {red,green,blue,pink,olive,navy,blue_dark,purple,mixed,dark}
+  --view {off,one,all}  legend/values/time mode.
+Can be toggled by
+                        pressing v.
+  --disk {show,hide}    Show disk read/write.
 Can be toggled by pressing
-                        g.
-  --color {red,green,blue,pink,mixed}
-  --percentages {hidden,last}
-                        Show/hide numeric utilization percentage.
-Can be toggled by pressing p.
-  --disk                Show disk read/write.
-Can be toggled by pressing d.
+                        d.
-  --swap                Show swap .
+  --swap {show,hide}    Show swap .
 Can be toggled by pressing s.
+  --network {show,hide}
-  --network             Show network io.
+                        Show network io.
 Can be toggled by pressing n.
-  --no-disk             Hide disk read/write.
-Can be toggled by pressing d.
-  --no-swap             Hide swap.
-Can be toggled by pressing s.
-  --no-network          Hide network io.
-Can be toggled by pressing n.
 ```

 Interactive commands:
 * q - quit
-* p - show/hide values for last data point
+* v - toggle view mode
 * c - change cpu display mode (individual cores, aggregated or both)
 * g - change gpu display mode (individual gpus, aggregated and optionally VRAM usage)
 * d - show/hide disk reads/writes
 * n - show/hide network utilization
 * s - show/hide swap
+* p - show/hide power usage if available
 * UP/DOWN - scroll the lines in case there are more cores;
 * LEFT/RIGHT - scroll left/right.
 Autorefresh is paused when user scrolled to non-latest position.
 To resume autorefresh either scroll back to the right or press '0';
 * 0 - reset horizontal scroll, continue autorefresh.